-Several clinical organizations including the ADA, AACE, and ACE have published guidelines for the use of CGM in the management of diabetes.9,10 Highlights from the published guidelines are included below.
+Several clinical organizations, including the ADA and AACE, have published guidelines for the use of CGM in the management of diabetes20,21.
+Highlights from the published guidelines are included below.

 American Diabetes Association (ADA)

-The ADA published diabetes treatment guidelines as part of the 2021 Standards of Medical Care in Diabetes, making the following clinical and access recommendations specific to CGM9:
+The ADA published diabetes treatment guidelines as part of the 2022 Standards of Medical Care in Diabetes20, making the following clinical and access recommendations specific to FreeStyle Libre Personal CGMs:

-For therapeutic CGM, use the following billing codes:
+For therapeutic CGM, the following codes are applicable24:

 * Data based on the number of patients assigned to each manufacturer based on last filled prescription in US Retail Pharmacy and DME.

-† Data from this study was collected with the outside US version of the FreeStyle Libre 14 day system.
-FreeStyle Libre 2 system has the same features as FreeStyle Libre 14 day system with optional real-time glucose alarms.
-Therefore, the study data is applicable to both products.
+‡ Data from this study was collected with the outside US version of the FreeStyle Libre 14 day system.
+FreeStyle Libre 2 has the same features as FreeStyle Libre 14 day system with optional real-time glucose alarms.
+Therefore the study data is applicable to both products.

 § Represents percentage of people experiencing a diabetes-related hospital admission.